What are your plans for your educational future? Do you know what you want to do for your career?

-Florence Crittenton, located in southeast Denver, supports pregnant students and teen moms, and provide access customized wraparound services on-site that include: high quality, year-round early childhood education; parenting and child development education; art therapy and mental health counseling; regular, family-focused case management provided by our Student Family and Support Program Family Advocates; health services and education; financial education; and community and public resource referrals.
+Florence Crittenton, located in southeast Denver, supports pregnant students and teen moms, and provides access to customized wraparound services on-site that include: high quality, year-round early childhood education; parenting and child development education; art therapy and mental health counseling; regular, family-focused case management provided by Student Family and Support Program Family Advocates; health services and education; financial education; and community and public resource referrals.

 Dual Credit Opportunities for Current APS High School Students

 Dual credit opportunities are offered at students’ home high schools, Pickens Technical College, or the Community College of Aurora and other post secondary institutions.
 Dual credit simply means that the course work can count on the student’s high school transcript and on a transcript at the sponsoring post secondary institution.
 Note that each course and program has its own application process, specific credit availability, and may require additional fees.
 Students should contact their school counselors to find out more about these opportunities.

 - CTE Pathway Program is an exciting partnership between the Community College of Aurora (CCA) and Aurora Public Schools (Aurora Central High School).
 It is designed to increase the number of high school students earning college credit.
 The program allows eligible sophmomores, juniors, and seniors the opportunity to earn college credit while in high school.
 APS and CCA forged this partnership to challenge students in three ways.